RoleModel/BestPractices/presentations/project_update.md

 ## Overview - 1 minute

 * Basic background on the company and project
-* What is their business model and what are we doing for them
+* What is their business model and what are we doing for them?

 ## Business Goals - 1 minute